sufong2001/Numbers-To-Words/README.txt

 - Max number limit is 9223372036854775807
 - Max decimal limit is 2 digits
 - Only convert to english word
+- No exception handling when an invalid number has been input
 - .Net Core 2.2 runtime is required